Cost of Attendance

 View our Student Budget Example

-- If you have filed the FAFSA for the 2013-14 year and have received your award letter, please refer to the first page of your letter to obtain your actual cost of attendance.
+- If you have filed the FAFSA for the 2013-14 or 2014-15 year and have received your award letter, please refer to the first page of your letter for the appropriate year to obtain your actual cost of attendance.

 - If you have NOT filed the FAFSA, the following COA models can be used to determine a best estimate of your educational expenses: